 Cadogan was commissioned lieutenant on 26 July 1770 and promoted commander on 11 November 1776.
 From March 1777 he commanded the sloop Porcupine 16 on the Jamaican station.
 Whilst escorting a large convoy in August his vessel was struck by lighting and set afire, but despite the near proximity of the convoy it was a passing schooner which responded to his signals of distress and took him in tow.
 After reaching St. Augustine Cadogan converted his sloop into a brig prior to making the best of his way to Jamaica.

 He was posted captain on 20 February 1779 and succeeded Captain Henry Bellew upon the French built Licorne 36, which vessel had been captured by the Channel fleet in the previous June.
 She took the French privateer Audacieuse 24 after a half-hour engagement on 31 May 1779 whilst escorting a convoy out to Newfoundland, inflicting casualties of twenty-two men killed and seventeen wounded for the return of one man wounded.
 Having lost her convoy in a gale on 15 June she then captured he General Sullivan 24 near St. Johns four days later.

 During 1781 he served on the Jamaican station, and following the Battle of the Saintes on 12 April 1782 he was ordered to commission the prize ship Glorieux 74.
-This was one of many vessels that fell victim to the hurricane of 16 September 1782, going down two days later off Newfoundland when returning from Jamaica with the loss of all hands.
+This was one of many vessels from Rear-Admiral Thomas Graves convoy that fell victim to the Central Atlantic Hurricane of September, going down two days later when returning from Jamaica with the loss of all hands. .